 Simpson Desert National Park

-The waterless Simpson Desert occupies a massive 200,000 sq km of central Australia and stretches across the Queensland, NT and SA borders.
-The Queensland section, in the state’s far southwestern corner, is protected as the 10,000-sq-km Simpson Desert National Park, and is a remote, arid landscape of high red sand dunes, spinifex and cane grass.
+The waterless Simpson Desert occupies a massive 200,000 sq km of central Australia and stretches across the Queensland, Northern Territory and South Australia (SA) borders.
+The Queensland section, in the state’s far southwestern corner, is protected as the 10,000-sq-km Munga-Thirri National Park, and is a remote, arid landscape of high, red sand dunes, spinifex and cane grass.

-From Boulia it’s 200km of mainly unsealed road south to Bedourie, the administrative centre for the huge Diamantina Shire Council.
+Bedourie is the administrative centre for the huge Diamantina Shire Council, and a friendly outback outpost.
+Coming from Boulia, it’s 200km south on a recently sealed road.
 A big attraction is the free public swimming pool and artesian spa.
 The charming adobe-brick Bedourie Hotel was built in the 1880s and is a social hub for the region.
-There are very cosy motel rooms out the back.